Specialization in Sustainable Communities

 The Department of Public Administration resides in the University Downtown Center (UDC), the first "green" building in downtown Binghamton.
 Home to our College of Community and Public Affairs, the UDC has been certified LEED Silver by the U.S. Green Building Council.
 Environmentally sustainable features include high-efficiency mechanical equipment, energy-efficient windows, daylight views to reduce the need for artificial lighting, and recycled building materials.
 The building's location downtown is one of a number of projects that marks the University's commitment to the social and economic vitality of Binghamton's urban core.

-PAFF 569X: Theory and Practice
+PAFF 569X: Sustainable Communities: Theory and Practice

 In this seminar, we will critically read and discuss the literature that frames the foundational theory and practice of sustainability across the environmental, economic, and social equity dimensions.
 We will examine how local governments and local organizations interact with each other and with actors at different geographic and governmental scales.
 Readings will include some classics of sustainability as well as important primary sources.